THUDM/FastLDM/README.md

 ## Environment

-We reply on the docker environment `nvcr.io/nvidia/pytorch:22.12-py3`.
+We rely on the docker environment `nvcr.io/nvidia/pytorch:22.12-py3`.
 (For newer version of TensorRT, this repo may not work because of removement of plugins.)